Stock market today: A split widens on Wall Street as Nvidia and AI mania weaken

 Such tariffs could push up prices for U.S. households when inflation has already shown itself to be stubborn to ease.
 Wall Street has been hoping such threats are merely talk and leverage that Trump will use in negotiations with other countries before ultimately inflicting less pain on the economy than feared.

-But even if that were the case all the talk about tariffs has already been enough to get U.S. households to feel much more nervous about the economy and their finances.
+But even if that were the case, all the tariff talk has already been enough to get U.S. households to feel more nervous about the economy.
 That's dangerous if it causes them to pull back on their spending, which has been one of the linchpins keeping the U.S. economy out of a recession.

+Such worries have created a rough run for the U.S. stock market recently, and weaker-than-expected reports on the U.S. economy knocked the S&P 500 off its record set last week.

-Such worries are pressuring the Federal Reserve, which has few if any tools to help an economy when economic growth is slowing and inflation is rising at the same time.
-It can cut interest rates when the economy and inflation are slowing, or it can raise rates when both are accelerating.
+They're also pressuring the Federal Reserve, which has few if any tools to help an economy when economic growth is slowing and inflation is rising at the same time.

 Jeff Schmid, president of the Federal Reserve Bank of Kansas City, said in a speech Thursday that he has "become more cautious" in his hopes that inflation will continue to ease.
 He also said that discussions with people in his district suggest “elevated uncertainty might weigh on growth” for the economy.